 - Select the Number of RSS recent articles (either discussions or posts) to include in the RSS feed.
 Between 5 and 20 is generally acceptable.

-Under Post threshold for blocking, place any necessary limitations on forum posts:
+- Under Discussion locking and Post threshold for blocking, place any necessary limitations on forum posts:

 - Post threshold for blocking—Enter the number of times any individual may post before they are blocked from posting further.